ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 operation which will return a precise result.
 The input parameter is a list of tupels where each tuple consists of a 3d point and and acquisition object.
 The acquisition object is then used to compute the location of the 3d point in the referenced image.
-This might lead to multiple pixels as a result, so the return value is again a list containing 0 zu n entries of pixel matches.
+This might lead to multiple pixels as a result, so the return value is again a list containing 0 to n entries of pixel matches.

 **Example**